 For each share of our common stock purchased under the Purchase Agreement, Kodiak will pay a Purchase Price equal to 80% of the Market Price.
-The Market Price is defined as the volume weighted average price (the "VWAP") on the principal trading platform for the Common Stock, as reported by OTC Markets Group, Inc. ("OTC Markets"), for the five consecutive trading days immediately preceding the closing date (each, a "Closing Date") associated with the applicable Put Notice (the "Valuation Period").
+The Market Price is defined as the volume weighted average price (the "VWAP") on the principal trading platform for the Common Stock, as reported by OTC Markets Group, Inc. ("OTC Markets"), for the five consecutive trading days immediately preceding the date ("Closing Request Date") that Kodiak receives a Put Notice from us (the "Valuation Period").
 Kodiak's obligation to purchase shares is subject to customary closing conditions, including without limitation a requirement that this registration statement remain effective registering the resale by Kodiak of the shares to be issued under the Purchase Agreement (the "Registration Statement").
 The Purchase Agreement also contains covenants, representations and warranties by us and Kodiak that are typical for transactions of this type, including customary mutual indemnification rights.
 The Purchase Agreement is not transferable and any benefits attached thereto may not be assigned.